gustavdelius/mizer/README.md

 * **setSrr(params, srr)** to set the stock recruitment function.

+Take a look at their help pages for a bit more info.

+You can install this version with `devtools::install_github("gustavdelius/mizer", ref="asta")`

 # mizer

 mizer is a package that implements size-based ecological models.